AmbrogioMB/AmbrogioMB.github.io/conferences.md

 ### TU Delft

 I spent one month, from mid-April to mid-May 2023, in [TU Delft](https://www.tudelft.nl/), Delft, Netherlands, as a guest of [STAR Lab](https://starlab.ewi.tudelft.nl/), working on AI and optimization with Dr. Neil Yorke-Smith.
-The funding for my visiting period was provided by [TAILOR](https://tailor-network.eu/) after having won a [Connectivity Fund](https://tailor-network.eu/optimal-training-of-a-structured-ensemble-of-binarized-neural-networks-with-mixed-integer-linear-programming-techniques/).
+The funding for my visiting period was provided by [TAILOR](https://tailor-network.eu/) after having been awarded a [Connectivity Fund](https://tailor-network.eu/optimal-training-of-a-structured-ensemble-of-binarized-neural-networks-with-mixed-integer-linear-programming-techniques/).

 ### USI